A homeless man was following a member of Windy Christner’s team. He wanted cash.

 Christner is well into the planning process for bringing APhA to the Emerald City in 2019.
 “We anticipate a resounding success in this wonderful destination,” she says.
 Christner will work with the CVB and hotel partners to ensure attendee safety, and APhA will also provide links so attendees can donate to local food banks and shelters.
 At previous conventions, APhA has worked with Paws for Veterans, a national organization providing service dogs to vets with PTSD.
 After their recent experience in Seattle, they’re switching their focus to homelessness.
 “Pharmacists contribute to the well being and positive quality of life for their patients on a daily basis,” Christner said.
 At APhA 2019, “our goal is to play a part in helping the community as best we can.”

-Read our story about “Hacking Homelessness” about an event professional who organized a hackathon to respond to homelessness in Glasgow, and “What Conventions Are Doing to Respond to Homelessness.”
+Read our story about “Hacking Homelessness” about an event professional who organized a hackathon to respond to homelessness in Glasgow, and “What Convention Centers Are Doing to Respond to Homelessness.”

 To earn certification clock hours, visit pcma.org/convene-cmp-series to answer questions about information contained in this CMP Series article and the additional material.